vyklimavicius/CS/CS50(full).md

 Rule 2 - Remove constants => Ignore Variable assignments and small calculations.
 Example: O(2n) drop constants O(n) Rule 3 - Different terms for inputs =>
 Rule 4 - Drop non dominants => Example: O(n + n^2) => this will be O(n^2), n is not dominant.

+First bigO rule, scalability rule: Always figure out the worse case scenario.
+Second bigO rule, remove constants: We want to dropped the constants, example if O(1 + n/2 + 100), this removing the constants is  O(n)

 - Pillars of programming:
 1.Readable